xtremexp/UT4X-Converter/README.md

   * UI: improved log display
   * Fixed crash if UT4 converter has whitespace in one of his parent folders
   * Added / Activated support for Unreal 1
-  * Auto-creates additive and lightning brush
+  * Auto-creates big additive brush to simulate level in subtract mode and lightning importance volume for level

 - 0.2.1 - 19/04/2015:
   * Fixed movers not importing correctly in UT4 editor